 This light and lively salad is perfect for Spring.
 Make it for a picnic, or a lovely vegan lunch.
 I made the dressing mild, but if you prefer it spicy, feel free to add more ginger or some red chili pepper, to taste.

+Rinse the quinoa thoroughly in cold water, using a fine sieve.
 Cook 1 cup quinoa in 2 cups water.
 I use a rice cooker to do this.
 Easy peasy.

 While the quinoa is cooking, prepare your salad ingredients and make the dressing.

 2 cups broccoli, blanched *see how to blanch broccoli, below

 4 scallions (green onions), sliced